Navrojsekhon/FInal-Assignment/Wifi.md

 ---

 ## **Step 2: Connect Router to Modem**
-1. Turn off the modem.
+1. Power off the modem (if present).
-2. Connect the modem’s Ethernet port to the router’s **Internet** port using the Ethernet cable.
+2. Connect one end of the Ethernet cable to the modem’s LAN (or the ISP port) and the other end to the router’s WAN/Internet port.
-3. Turn the modem back on.
+3. Power on the modem, wait until it finishes initializing (LEDs stable).
-4. Plug in and power on the router.
+4. Plug in and power on the router; wait for it to boot (status LED indicates ready).

 <img width="721" height="306" alt="2" src="https://github.com/user-attachments/assets/9dffd539-a42c-45d2-af45-b52dcac1af37" />